KRR-Oxford/GNNQ/README.md

 - pip (19.2.3 or higher)
 - venv

-If this is not the case, instructions for the installation of the requirements can be found [here](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/).
+Instructions for the installation of the requirements can be found [here](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/).

 Please follow the steps outlined below to reproduce the experiments.

 ### Dependencies
-Follow the instructions below to install all dependencies required for our experiments.
+To install all dependencies required for our experiments follow the instructions below:
 - Navigate to the `GNNQ/` directory. \
 ```cd path/to/download/GNNQ```
 - Create a virtual environment. \